Bus drivers operate buses and drive passengers along local, chartered or intercity routes.

 - passing a medical exam, including an eyesight test

-Most bus companies provide driver training to help you get these licence classes and usually pay drivers in training.
-The training period usually lasts eight to nine weeks.
+Most bus companies provide driver training for license classes and usually pay drivers in training.

 - New Zealand Transport Agency website - requirements for driving a passenger service vehicle